-The reason the worldly cannot know them is simply because the parables “are spiritually discerned,” and the worldly lack the discernment, or insight, necessary to grasp the meaning.
+The reason the worldly cannot understand Christ’s parables is simply because these truths “are spiritually discerned,” and the worldly lack the discernment, or insight, necessary to grasp the meaning.
 For spiritual perception comes only by the operation of the Holy Spirit (Matthew 16:17).
 Those that are not interested in spiritual matters are “always learning but never able to acknowledge the truth” (2 Timothy 3:7).

-Unlike them are the sincere and humble people who understand the meaning of the parables because they open their hearts to the Holy Spirit who guides them to all the truth.
+Unlike unbelievers are the sincere and humble people who understand the meaning of the parables because they open their hearts to the Holy Spirit who guides them to all the truth.
 Jesus promised His disciples, “However, when He, the Spirit of truth, has come, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak; and He will tell you things to come” (John 16:13).
-The Holy Spirit will share more light concerning the future (Revelation 2:7, 11).
+And the Holy Spirit will shed more light concerning the future to God’s people that live at the end of times (Revelation 2:7, 11).

 In His service,